adithyadewneth2-rgb/Samsung-J1-Ace-J110H-Stock-Apps-And-.odex-file-/README.md

-Download: Obtain the APK and ODEX files (Check APK Mirror for additional versions).
+Download: Obtain the APK and ODEX files releases .

 Copy Files: Transfer both the .apk and the .odex file to your device storage.